 The Sustainable Phosphorus Alliance hosts technical webinars on important phosphorus management issues.
 Our members participate in the webinars and the phosphorus sustainability community is invited to attend.

-In addition, we post video abstracts of phosphorus sustainability research that has been published recently in respected, peer-reviewed journals.
+In addition, we create video abstracts of phosphorus sustainability research that has been published recently in respected, peer-reviewed journals through our series Phosphorus Science Now!
 The video abstracts are 5- to 10-minutes long and the researchers present their own findings.

 Webinar – Regulation of Biosolids and Manure Land Application